eleev/compositional-layouts-kit/README.md

 ![](assets/banergrid-iphone.gif) | ![](assets/portraitgrid-iphone.gif) | ![](assets/verticallycont-iphone.gif)

 # 🏗 Setup
 There are no dependencies as well as any package managers involved.
 The project has more like a demo app setup e.g simply grab what you need for your needs.
-Each layout is wrapped into a separate `UIViewController` type for convenience (I could've createa separate layout factory and have just a single view controller, however, for sake of simplicity I decided make it possible to extract layouts with all the dependent code).
+Each layout is wrapped into a separate `UIViewController` type for convenience (I could've create a separate layout factory and have just a single view controller, however, for the sake of simplicity I decided to make it possible to extract layouts with all the dependent code).

 # ✈️ Usage
 Simply grab a `UIViewController` type with a custom layout and adjust it for your needs.
 The layouts are in [here](https://github.com/jVirus/compositional-layouts-kit/tree/master/compositional-layouts-kit/Compositional%20Layouts%20VCs).